Into the Wild (novel): Publication history

 Into the Wild was first published as a hardcover by HarperCollins on 9 January 2003 in Canada.
 The book was released on 21 January 2003 in the United States, and in February 2003 in the United Kingdom.
 Into the Wild was released as a paperback in the US on 6 January 2004.
 On 4 September 2007, the book was released as an eBook, and on Amazon's Kindle.
 The book was one of the first to be in HarperCollins' "Browse Inside" program where twenty percent of the novel is available online.
 For a limited time, the complete novel was also available online.
 The paperback version sold 150,637 copies in 2008.

-The novel has been released and translated in twenty countries including Germany, Britain, France, Russia, Japan, Korea, China, Czech Republic, Lithuania, Portugal, Hungary, Brazil, Norway and Greece.
+The novel has been released and translated in twenty countries including Germany, Britain, France, Russia, Japan, Korea, China, Romania, Republic of Moldova, Czech Republic, Lithuania, Portugal, Hungary, Brazil, Norway and Greece.
 In Germany, the book has also been released as an audiobook.
 The Chinese version was released on 31 October 2008, with a 3-D card of Firepaw.